Top B2B Data APIs, Datasets, and Databases

 (Click image to enlarge)

 B2B Data consists basically of all business related data.
 Whether it’s firmographics, techno graphical information or other type of company data like ESG, it offers a wide perspective on other organizations and has a large variety of use cases.
 Companies use B2B Data often to reach out to other businesses and pitch their services/products.
-B2B Data is the fuel for your customer acquisition and retention.
+B2B data analytics support your customer acquisition and retention.
 It can help your business identify new sales leads and get in touch with them.

 Who uses B2B data and for what use cases?